ColoredCow/portal/docs/branch-naming-convention.md

 ## Branch Naming Convention
 In any software development company, every day many branches are created and pushed to the github repository.
 So, having a manageable code repository is mandatory when working on a team project.

-Therefore, ColoredCow uses a branch naming conventions to work with git repositories.
+Employee Portal uses a branch naming convention to work with git repositories.

-In this convention the branches are divided into two categories:
+In this convention, the branches are divided into two categories:

 ### Code Flow Branches
 These branches which we expect to be permanently available on the repository follow the flow of code changes starting from development until the production.

  #### 1. Develop
-All new pull requests related to features and bug fixes be merged into this branch after review from the assignee.
+All new pull requests related to features and bug fixes be merged into this branch after code reviews.
 Resolving developer codes conflicts should be done as early as here.

 #### 2. Master
 This is the main branch for production.
 Nothing should be directly pushed into this branch except for the hot-fix errors and the develop branch after the complete testing of the issues or bug fixes.

-### Temporary Branches-
+### Temporary Branches
 As the name implies, these are disposable branches that can be created and deleted by need of the developer or deployer.
 #### 1. Feature
 Any code changes for a new module or use case should be done on a feature branch.
 This branch is created based on the current development branch.
 When all changes are Done, a Pull Request/Merge Request is needed to put all of these to the development branch.